spring-attic/spring-cloud-azure/README.md

 # spring-cloud-azure

-This project pulls together the efforts being worked on in conjunction with Microsoft to integrate Spring applications with Azure Cloud Services.
+This project lists the ongoing efforts being worked on in conjunction with Microsoft to integrate Spring applications with Azure Cloud Services.
 It hosts the gh-pages branch that provides the content for https://cloud.spring.io/spring-cloud-azure/.